-- Give your child more than 5 doses of acetaminophen in a 24-hour period.

-- Give acetaminophen to babies younger than 3 months old without talking with your child's doctor.

-- Give ibuprofen to babies younger than 6 months old without talking with your child's doctor.

-- Give acetaminophen and ibuprofen together.

-- Alternate these medicines.

-- Raise the fixator arm or leg on pillows to help decrease swelling.
-This should help lessen pain.

-- Other things that can help:

-- Play a favorite game.

-- Watch TV or DVD, or listen to music.

-- Relax and "float" in your mind.

-- Massage gently around the fixator area with your fingers.

-- Imagine doing your favorite thing in a faraway place, like the beach.

-- Talk with friends.
+- Give your child more than 5 doses of acetaminophen in 24 hours. - Give acetaminophen to babies younger than 3 months old without talking with your child's doctor. - Give ibuprofen to babies younger than 6 months old without talking with your child's doctor. - Give acetaminophen and ibuprofen together. - Raise the fixator arm or leg on pillows to help decrease swelling.
+This should help decrease pain. - Your child may also do these things to help: - Play a favorite game. - Watch TV or listen to music. - Relax and meditate. - Massage gently around the fixator area with their fingers. - Think about doing their favorite things in a faraway place, like the beach. - Talk with friends.